mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/creating_custom_context_models.md

 title: Creating Custom Context Models
 ---

 This tutorial teaches you how to extend Django ActivityPub Toolkit with custom context models for specialized vocabularies.
-You will learn to handle vocabulary extensions from platforms like Mastodon and Lemmy, and create entirely new vocabularies for your domain-specific needs.
+You will learn to handle vocabulary extensions from platforms like Mastodon, and create entirely new vocabularies for your domain-specific needs.

 By the end of this tutorial, you will understand how to map RDF predicates to Django fields, implement context detection logic, and integrate custom contexts into the toolkit's processing pipeline.